phpMussel/.github/SECURITY.md

 ## Currently Known Vulnerabilities

 ### Phar unserialization vulnerability.
 - **Description:** phpMussel's *former* reliance upon PHP's phar wrapper for reading archives means that an unserialization vulnerability in PHP's phar wrapper is exploitable at the affected phpMussel versions.
-There aren't any known cases of exploitation in the wild, but uploading a specially crafted file to an affected version allows arbitrary code execution (discovered, tested, and confirmed by [myself](https://github.com/Maikuolan)), so the risk factor should be regarded as __very high__.
+There aren't any known cases of exploitation in the wild, but uploading a specially crafted file to an affected version allows arbitrary code execution (discovered, tested, and confirmed by [the package author](https://github.com/Maikuolan)), so the risk factor should be regarded as __very high__.
 Newer phpMussel versions don't use PHP's phar wrapper, and are therefore unaffected.
 - **Related issues:** [#167](https://github.com/phpMussel/phpMussel/issues/167)
 - **GitHub Security Advisory:** [GHSA-qr95-4mq5-r3fh](https://github.com/phpMussel/phpMussel/security/advisories/GHSA-qr95-4mq5-r3fh)
 - **CVE:** [CVE-2020-4043](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-4043)